 There are so many great Santa Monica attractions to visit, National Geographic named it one of the Top 10 Beach Cities in the World.

-From bike riding at the beach to perusing the farm-fresh organic produce at the famed weekly Santa Monica Farmer's Markets, these are 10 Santa Monica attractions you won't want to miss.
+From bike riding at the beach to perusing the farm-fresh organic produce at the twice- weekly farmer's markets, these are 10 Santa Monica attractions and things to do here that you won't want to miss.

 Bike riding at the beach is hands-down one of the best Santa Monica attractions - and one of the best ways to enjoy a day in Santa Monica.